French Bulldog Temperament & Personality Guide

 The French Bulldog is known for being a low-energy non-sporting breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 16-28 lbs and lifespan of 10-12 yrs, the French Bulldog requires thoughtful care tailored to their specific breed characteristics.
+Expect 16-28 lbs at maturity and 10-12 yrs of life with a French Bulldog; the combination of its health pattern and temperament profile is where owner attention pays the largest dividends.
 Whether you are researching the French Bulldog for the first time or deepening your knowledge as a current owner, the breed's non-sporting lineage is the foundation for understanding their needs.

 Health Predisposition Summary: French Bulldogs show higher-than-average incidence of brachycephalic syndrome, spinal disorders, allergies based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.